Runda Kumpulan Kecil: Leadership

 There is very little information about the leadership and structure of the RKK due to its very secretive and non-hierarchical nature.
 However, the group does place a lot of value on education (specifically religious education); in fact, their leader is referred to as an Ustaz (which means teacher).

 Rorhing Ashong

 The only known leader of the RKK is Rorhing Ahsong, also known as Ustaz Rorhing (aka "teacher" Rorhing).

 Sapee-aree Jehkor

-In July 2006, the Royal Thai Police arrested two supposed members of the RKK, one of which was Sapee-aree Jekhor.
+In July 2006, the Royal Thai Police (RTP) arrested two supposed members of the RKK, one of which was Sapee-aree Jekhor.
 He is thought to be a very important member of the group, however, the extent of his participation is still unknown.

 Zulkifli Abdhir

-Zulkifli Abdhir (also Zulfiki Bin Hir, Marwan, etc.) was thought to have been associated with the RKK, although the link is still uncertain.
+Zulkifli Abdhir (also Zulfiki bin Hir, Marwan, etc.) was thought to have been associated with the RKK, although the link is still uncertain.

+Bukhoree Kamsoh

+Under Bukhoree Kamsoh the RKK group was mainly active in the southern part of Songkhla, in the 4 districts, namely Chana, Thepha, Na Thawi, and Saba Yoi.
+However, they also carried out attacks and bombings in other districts in Songkhla, such as in the urban districts of Mueang Songkhla and Hat Yai.

 Methods

 Type of attack

 The RKK predominately resorts to bombings as their main form of attack.
 From 2008 (the year of the first reported incident) to 2017, the group has conducted 171 attacks.
 Approximately 133 of these (78 per cent) were bombings.
 After this, armed assault is the second most used type of attack; however, only 28 of these (16 per cent) have been by this method.
 The remaining attacks are facility/infrastructure (11 attacks), hijacking (5 attempts), and assassinations (2 attempts).